TU-Delft-AI-Energy-Lab/LLM-Electricity-Contracts/README.md

 ## Publication Customising Electricity Contracts at Scale with Large Language Models
 This repository contains code for the paper:
-* Cremer, Jochen L. "Customising Electricity Contracts at Scale with Large Language Models." [arXiv preprint arXiv:2505.19551](https://arxiv.org/abs/2505.19551) (2025).*
+*Jochen L. Cremer, "Customising Electricity Contracts at Scale with Large Language Models." [arXiv preprint arXiv:2505.19551](https://arxiv.org/abs/2505.19551)*
 Cite this paper when using this code.

 ## Repository Structure